dianavile/RgSocDVTeam/General Workflow Git, Version Control and Github.md

 ## EXPERIENCES: How to do pair programming in remote

 Pure excitement, is what we felt [when we got accepted](https://twitter.com/LSGorg/status/998830730405990400) for the Rails Girls Summer of Code scholarship.
-We couldn´t wait to start pair coding on a Open Source project together.
+We couldn´t wait to start pair coding on the Open Source project ["Living Style Guide"](https://livingstyleguide.org/) together.
 We felt very privileged to be part of the Rails Girls Summer of Code community.
 Knowing it would become a busy summer, it didn´t long to realize we needed to prepare ourselves.

 ### Getting ready
 Even before the Rails Girls Summer of Code experience started, life have been hectic, combining both a full-time job and complete opposite workschedules.
 Yet we managed to meet each other once or twice a week.